KAYA-Instruments/SDI-Control-Point/README.md

 It is recommended to use the latest version of Qt Creator and the Qt framework.
 The last tested version is Qt Creator 4.3.1 based on Qt 5.9.1.

 ## Unit Tests for C-Libraries
 The unit tests are written using an open source framework called embUnit which is available here: https://sourceforge.net/projects/embunit/
+At the moment the unit tests are not complete and outdated see [Issue #1](dreamchip/provideo-gui#1).

 ## Import Custom Widgets to the Qt Designer
 The application uses a lot of custom widgets which can be build as a stand-alone project.
 This is needed to add them to the widgets available in the Qt Designer.
 To build the widgets open the Qt Creator and and click "Open Project" on the "Welcome" tab.
 Navigate to the "dct_widgets" folder in the checked out project folder and open the "dct_widgets.pro" file.
-Configure the project with the kit needed by your operating system or target platform (should be selected automatically) and build the project with the release target.
+Configure the project with the kit needed by your operating system.
+On Windows this should be Qt 5.9.1 with MinGW 5.3, on Linux it should be Qt 5.9.1 with GCC.
+Build the project with the release target.

 You sould now have a Qt library file called "libdct_widgets.so" in the build folder (e.g. "build-dct_widgets-Desktop_Qt_5_9_1_GCC_64bit-Release").
 Copy this file to the plugins folder of the Qt Creator (under Linux this is: ```/opt/Qt/Tools/QtCreator/lib/Qt/plugins/designer/```).
 You might have to grant yourself write access to this folder.